 What if you were told that a mobile-friendly site is the key to getting higher ROI and getting your business noticed?
 Well, it’s possible to achieve both.
 How?
 You have to learn a thing or two about local search.

 You must be aware that most mobile users browse the web on their devices.
 What you probably didn’t know is that half of these searches are local.
-In fact, fifty percent of the mobile searches done on Google platforms is for local information.
+In fact,

 Local search optimisation has benefits for virtually all kinds of businesses.